 For as long as I can remember, I have always been a muncher.
 You know, the kinds who can nosh through meal times over little bites of delicious finger food.
 Growing up, I clearly remember warm summer afternoons, or even cold winter ones for that matter, where we would often substitute our dinner for a platter of the most guilt-ridden snacks.
-Lovely fritters deep-fried till crisp and drowned in a tangy chutney, smoky char-grilled tikkas and kebabs, scrumptious sandwiches with the most amazing fillings – like this Paneer Bhurji, and of course, my personal favourites of deliciously spiced street foods.
+Lovely fritters deep-fried till crisp and drowned in a tangy chutney, smoky char-grilled tikkas and kebabs, scrumptious sandwiches with the most amazing fillings – like this Paneer Bhurji recipe, and of course, my personal favourites of deliciously spiced street foods.

 As I grew older, my love for noshing grew wider, incorporating in it varied flavours, from every cuisine I ever had a go at.
 Friday nights for me meant junk night – wherein, strictly avoiding a proper 3-course meal for dinner, I would instead opt for a plateful of wings, fries, or on many occasions, samosas.
 It was the only way I knew how to have a Friday night meal.
 Anything else seemed totally hideous.